Pyramiding & Star Tortoises

 - Tortoise Trust - The causes of “Pyramiding” deformity in tortoises: A summary of a lecture given to the Sociedad Herpetologica Velenciana Congreso Tortugas on October 30 2010, by A.C.
 Highfield, Nov 2010 (keratin, bone, natural burrows, humidity, heat lamps, wear & tear, etc.)

-- Univ of Vienna - Influence of environmental humidity and dietary protein on pyramidal growth of carapaces in African spurred tortoises (Geochelone sulcata), by Wiesner & Iben, 2003, full text pdf file; abstract is available at PubMed
+- Univ of Vienna - Influence of environmental humidity and dietary protein on pyramidal growth of carapaces in African spurred tortoises (Geochelone sulcata), by Wiesner & Iben, 2003, full text pdf file

 - WCT - World Chelonian Trust, What Causes Pyramiding, by Darrell Senneke, 2004